Learning To Read Ordinance Survey Maps

 And then we each pointed out on our maps where we were.

 On my last turn, I was leading us down the hill to a bend in a contour line.
 It was starting to get dark.
 I was using my headlamp to read my map and pointing at the side in the hill that I hoped was there.
 I was beyond exhausted from the combination of walking hills all day AND being tested.

 The assessor finally put us all out of our misery and told us that since it was getting dark, we could head back.
 Then he told us that we had all passed.

 Instead of jumping up and down with glee, all I could think about was a hot shower and my warm, dry bed.

 A few hours later, after we were all showered and fed, the assessor met with each of us individually to let us know what kind of walks we could guide.

 He told me that if I practice navigating for about 18 months that I should be ready to go for my gold navigation.

 But I can’t even think about the gold just yet.

 For now, I am going to enjoy having my silver.
 (If you visit me, I will proudly show it off to you!)

-And I am leading two walks for Ramblers Walking Holidays in 2023, one in Wales and one in the Cotswolds.
+And I am leading three walks for Ramblers Walking Holidays next year.

 So if you fancy coming on a walk with me, let me know!